sebelga/gstore-node/README.md

 # Demo application

-If you want to see how to integrate gstore-node in your Node.js project, check the [demo Blog application repository](https://github.com/sebelga/blog-app-googlecloud).
+If you want to see an example on how to use gstore-node in your Node.js app, check the [demo blog application repository](https://github.com/sebelga/blog-app-googlecloud).

 ## Meta